-Andrew Woodward delves into the secretive world of the private members’ club and shares which memberships you should have now.
+Andrew Woodward delves into the secretive world of exclusive private clubs and shares which memberships you should have.

-A certain image comes to mind when discussing members’ clubs: whisky swirling in fine crystal, a fire in the grate, perhaps a stag head or two mounted on the wall.
+A certain image comes to mind when discussing the most exclusive private clubs in the world.
+Whisky swirling in fine crystal, a fire in the grate.
+Perhaps a stag head or two mounted on the wall.
 These clubs may have their roots in such imagery, but their modern incarnations may prove surprising.

-The ‘old boys’ mentality has largely given way to a bold spirit; it is within such establishments that the world’s leading entrepreneurs, cultural icons and creative powerhouses gather to exchange ideas and break new ground.
-The central tenets of privacy and exclusivity remain, however – as does a proclivity for exquisite decor, state-of-the-art facilities and bespoke service – prompting a global resurgence of the private members’ club.
+The ‘old boys’ mentality has largely given way to a bold spirit.
+It is within such establishments that the world’s leading entrepreneurs, cultural icons and creative powerhouses gather to exchange ideas and break new ground.
+The central tenets of privacy and exclusivity remain.
+As does a proclivity for exquisite decor, state-of-the-art facilities and bespoke service.
+All these elements have prompted a global resurgence of exclusive private clubs globally.

 CORE: Club, New York